terretta/yc-bootstrap/README.markdown

                         ^
      Socket.io <- Either of boxes -> Socket.io

 Create alarms in CloudWatch to auto-scale webserver based on traffic.
+Uses hummingbird.

 Backs-up to S3

+### Process flow
+When you bootstrap, we initially push all the scripts in `gists/` to your Github account under the name `aws-bootstrap`.
+Next, we create AMIs for your webserver, api, distributed cache, and realtime instances by using the Gists as user-data.
+When the AMIs are finished, we'll launch the instances via CloudWatch and create all the alarms to auto-scale the webserver and api.